 In 2019, he received a full scholarship to the Miami City Ballet School joining the pre-professional program where Felipe performed principal and soloist roles, in Who Cares, Western Symphony choreographed by George Balanchine and 2 & 3 Part inventions by Jerome Robbins.
 During his time at Miami City Ballet School, Felipe was invited to perform with Miami City Ballet in Firebird, Swan Lake, Jewels and Prodigal Son and danced repertory by some of the industry’s most famed choreographers such as George Balanchine, Alexei Ratmansky & Jerome Robbins.

-Felipe has been recognized by the American Guild of Musical Artists (AGMA) as an artist of extraordinary ability and is excited for his first season with Ballet Pensacola as a Principal Dancer.
+Felipe has been recognized by the American Guild of Musical Artists (AGMA) as an artist of extraordinary ability.

 “I feel inspired when I dance, it feels like a special and unique sensation, especially when dancing on stage!
 Dance is my passion and my way to communicate and it brings me consistent joy and happiness.
 I feel free when I dance, complete freedom and this continues to intrigue me as I travel through my life and artistic journey.”

 One Word to Describe Why I Dance: "Freedom"

 Favorite Hobby: I really like different ways of designing.
 I love designing clothes and architecture, but what I would love to do would be interior design.

 Fun Fact About Me: I love spending time with my family; I am a real family guy.